Fellowships Program FAQ

 How are fellowship selections conducted?

-The Library Company and the Historical Society of Pennsylvania convene review committees of scholars from various disciplines whose expertise aligns with the institutions’ collection strengths.
-Staff members of both institutions also review applications to assess whether the proposed projects can be well-supported by the collections.
+The Library Company convenes review committees of scholars from various disciplines whose expertise aligns with the institution’s collection strengths.
+Staff members also review applications to assess whether the proposed projects can be well-supported by the collections.
 Because our collections span several centuries and various fields of study, applications will be read by some reviewers who are not specialists in the applicant’s field; we therefore encourage applicants to describe their projects’ aims and significance in terms accessible to non-specialists.

 What is the relationship between the Library Company of Philadelphia and the Historical Society of Pennsylvania?

 The Historical Society of Pennsylvania (HSP) and the Library Company of Philadelphia (LCP) are independent research libraries located adjacent to each other on Locust Street in Center City Philadelphia.
 While we are separate institutions with separate staffs, collections, and policies, we have long worked together cooperatively to provide mutual support for fellows, who benefit from the libraries’ physical proximity to each other and remarkably complementary collections.
-The two institutions are fellowships program partners, with some fellowships awarded jointly by the two libraries and some by one or the other.
-Applicants for short-term fellowships submit a single application to be considered for all relevant awards offered by one or both institutions.
+Applicants are expected to reference LCP collections when applying for fellowships.
+They may also reference collections at HSP if their collections will strengthen your case for consideration.

 How do I determine which of your many short-term fellowships I am eligible for?